xoxzo/blog.xoxzo.com/content/Engineering/about-python-import-1-en.md

 >>> print(len(sys.path))
 7
 ```

-The path `sys.path` is highly depended on the package called `site` which is loaded as default.
+The path `sys.path` is highly depended on the package called `site` which is loaded by default.
 You can use an option `-S` when you launch Python interpreter not to load `site` package.
 Here we can see the contents of `sys.path` when we manually `import` `site`.